Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 ##REMOTE_IP## — User’s IP.

 Track each CPM, CPC, or CPA bid and make split-second decisions.
-Learn how you can use Adsterra pricing tokens.
+Learn how you can use pricing tokens from Adsterra ad network.

 Why Postback URLs tracking is important in affiliate marketing